Mount Laguna Bicycle Classic Press Release

 Shortly after the 2010 Mount Laguna Bicycle Classic, Roy Wallack conducted an interview for Bicycling Magazine with the basketball legend, TV sports commentator, and long time rider in our events.
 Full story

 ABOUT BILL WALTON

-Bill Walton (born November 5, 1952), is a retired American basketball player and current television sportscaster.
+Bill Walton (born November 5, 1952), is a retired American basketball player, television sportscaster, and current motivational speaker and charity spokesman.
 The “Big Red-Head”, as he was called, achieved superstardom playing for John Wooden's powerhouse UCLA Bruins in the early '70s and winning three straight College Player of the Year Awards and went on to have a prominent career in the NBA.
 Walton was inducted into the Basketball Hall of Fame on May 10, 1993 and the Oregon Sports Hall of Fame that same year.
 He is the father of current Los Angeles Lakers forward Luke Walton. - Quoted from Bill's bio on Wikipedia

 Bill's Personal "Long Strange Trip" Website.

 The Official Charity of AdventureCORPS is the Challenged Athletes Foundation.
 One of the goals of all AdventureCORPS events is to raise funds for, and awareness of, this wonderful organization.

 The Challenged Athletes Foundation was created on the belief that people of all abilities should have the opportunity to pursue a life full of physical activity and of sports.
 Be they recreational or in pursuit of a gold medal at the Paralympic Games, people with a physical disability are limited only by their access to funding.
 Since 1994, CAF has raised more than $24 million—allowing the Foundation to satisfy thousands of funding requests from challenged athletes in all 50 states and across the globe.